To help provide better solutions for registered community housing providers, NHFIC operates an Affordable Housing Bond Aggregator (AHBA).

 Complete the following eligibility checklist.
 Once complete, you will be instructed to complete the full online expression of interest form.

-NHFIC’s first issuance will be a social bond.
-In issuing this style of instrument NHFIC aims to:
+NHFIC’s first bond issuance was a social bond of A$315m issued in March 2019.
+In issuing a social bond NHFIC aims to:

 - support its mandate to help low income and vulnerable Australians access affordable housing.
 Investing in NHFIC social bonds provides investors with the unique opportunity to be a part of the solution to the housing crisis faced by these Australians